Jason Talbot: Port Vale

-He joined Port Vale of League One on an end-of-season loan on 31 January.
+He joined Port Vale of League One on an end-of-season loan on 31 January, following two trial appearances for the Vale reserves.
 On 28 February a high-tackle on Scunthorpe's Richard Hinds resulted in Talbot being sent off.
 At the end of the season he joined Port Vale on a free transfer, after Mansfield manager Peter Shirtliff made it clear his time at Field Mill was over.
 Red cards were a common theme of Talbot's time at Vale Park, and he wrote himself into the club's record books with five dismissals in his brief stay.
 An appeal was made to the FA following his third dismissal, during a 2–0 home win over Millwall on 24 March 2007.
 However, manager Martin Foyle admitted "every time I have gone to the Football Association with an appeal I do not seem to get anything."
 The Millwall match was to prove Talbot's last of the season, though he was retained upon its conclusion.
 The "tenacious tackling defender" was a regular during the 2007–08 season, though he fell out the club's first-team plans under new manager Lee Sinnott, Talbot knew by January 2008 he had no future at Vale.